avel848895/DataScienceGuidedCapstone/README.md

 pipenv install
 ```

-Then to activate the env and launch jupyter from this env you can do something like the below two commands:
+Then to activate the env and launch jupyter from this env you can do something like the below two commands:.
 ```
 pipenv shell
 jupyter lab